justin-brewer/speed-challenge/README.md

     It is then shrunk by a factor of 16 with Scipy's Zoom, which uses spline interpolation.
 Then vectorized and saved in a .npy file.

-  avg_data.py :
+  avg_data.py : (deprecated)

     Average data over some window size to smooth noise.
-I got the best results with a window size of 5.
+I got good results with a window size of 5, but am no longer using it.

-  c2_one_hot.py :
+  c2_one_hot.py : (deprecated)

     Convert speeds to one-hot with a certain precision.
-The original network used a softmax output with cross-entropy loss, but now it uses the softmax layer as a hidden layer, so this is deprecated.
+The original network used a softmax output with cross-entropy loss, but now it uses the softmax layer as a hidden layer.

   network.py :